2025 Amsterdam stabbing attack: Arrest of suspect

 A suspect was arrested by police.
 Police appealed for bystanders to send them video or photos of the attack.
 The suspect was later identified as a 30-year old Ukrainian citizen from Donetsk referred to as "Roman D.".
 Police stated that they had difficulty verifying his identity as he carried several identity cards with different names, and refused to cooperate with law enforcement regarding his identity.

 Prior to the attack, Roman D. was reportedly staying at the Delta Hotel located on the Damrak, approximately several hundred meters from where the stabbings occurred.
 Investigations determined that he had equipped himself with multiple knives, suggesting premeditation.
 Initial investigations suggested the victims were selected randomly, with no apparent targeted motivation.
 According to witness accounts provided to media outlets, the suspect attempted to flee the scene following the stabbings but was prevented from escaping by bystanders.

 Following his arrest, he was transported to receive medical treatment for leg injuries sustained during his apprehension.
 As of 29 March, he was detained in the medical section of a correctional facility in Scheveningen.
-A court date was set for 1 April 2025 regarding his future in detention, and is being investigated by Dutch police on acts of terrorism.
+A court date was set for 1 April 2025 regarding his future in detention, and is being investigated by the National Police Corps on acts of terrorism.

+In June 2025, it was established that Roman D. was a former Ukrainian Navy serviceman who enlisted in 2019 and participated in the Battle of Vuhledar during the Russo-Ukrainian war as part of the 503rd Separate Marine Battalion.
+Former colleagues stated that he appeared to have experienced a mental decline in 2023, having become moody and combative following a head injury during his station in Vuhledar.
+He reportedly switched between withdrawn and confrontational and had developed an obsession "over topics like Elon Musk, radical Islam, and cryptocurrency".